kshku/SnThreads/README.md

-# SnTemplate
+# SnThreads

-A repo for quick start with Sn* projects by copy pasting the build and config files.
+A thread abstraction and synchronization tools library written in C.